xp-forge/frontend/README.md

 ### The built-in bundler

 Bundling assets makes sense from a security standpoint, but also to reduce HTTP requests.
-This library comes with a `bundle` subcommand, which can generated JavaScript and CSS bundles from dependencies tracked in `package.json`.
+This library comes with a `bundle` subcommand, which can generate JavaScript and CSS bundles from dependencies tracked in `package.json`.

 ```json
 {